 Kent broadband top-up voucher

-From September 2020 residents in Kent will be able to claim up to £5,500 per residence and up to £3,500 per businesses.
+From September 2020 residents in Kent will be able to apply for up to £5,500 per residence and up to £3,500 per businesses.
 The Kent Top Up scheme can only be used in conjunction with the Rural Gigabit Voucher Scheme and will give both residential and businesses a combined value of up to £7,000 available per eligible premises.

 The scheme increase is currently time limited to the end of March 2021 or until the total amount of funding received for the county has been completely committed.
+Applications will be awarded on a first-come, first served basis and top-up vouchers will only be granted to schemes that cannot be funded entirely through the government's Rural Gigabit Scheme.

 To be eligible for the Rural Gigabit Voucher, the home or business benefiting from the voucher must: